NickWilder223/numGenerator/README.md

 Question:
 Please write a program that generates a list of 10,000 numbers in random order each time it is run.
 Each number in the list must be unique and be between 1 and 10,000 (inclusive).
 <br> <br>
-Simply put it, here is the Answer:
+Simply put it, here is the answer:

 ```javascript
 1   const array = [];